 At the end of 2017, Specsavers Corporate Eyecare undertook research¹ to find out how widespread the use of smartphones is in the workplace and whether safety managers are providing the associated eye care.
-An independent survey of over 500 senior decision makers in UK companies was carried out and suggests that employers class two-thirds (66%) of their employees as ‘smartphone users’.
-Accordingly, a similar number should be receiving workplace eye care, under the DSE regulations.
-However, only 18% of employers stated they provide eye care for some smartphone users and just a quarter (25%) of employers provide eye care for all smartphone users.
+An independent survey of over 500 senior decision-makers in UK companies was carried out and suggested that employers class two-thirds (66%) of their employees as ‘smartphone users’.
+However, only 18% of employers stated they provide eye care for some smartphone users in the business and just a quarter (25%) of employers provided eye care for all their smartphone users.

+Equally important, however, is what is not counted as DSE.
+In article four of the legislation it states that the regulations do not apply to vehicle cabs, screens on transport, screens mainly intended for pubic operation, calculators, cash registers, or equipment with a display for direct use of the item, window typewriters, or – crucially – portable systems ‘not in prolonged use’.
 It is, therefore, the length of time for which an employee uses the DSE that is important, over and above the type or size of screen.
-While there are no specified times to categorise ‘prolonged use’, it would seem reasonable to assume that a smartphone used for a significant part of an employee’s working role, to view and respond to emails, for example, would count as DSE under the regulations.
+While there are no specified times to categorise ‘prolonged use’, it would seem reasonable to assume that a smartphone used for a significant part of an employee’s working role – to view and respond to emails for example – would count as DSE under the regulations.

-The DSE regulations themselves are long and complex.
-Thankfully, the HSE has provided a guidance booklet entitled ‘Work with Display Screen Equipment’.
-Mobile phones are mentioned here, with it stating that, with the merging of information and communication technologies, small screens are being used for a wider range of tasks.
-The example is given of mobile phones that can be used to compose and edit text, view images, or connect to the internet: smartphones.
-The HSE states specifically that: ‘Any prolonged use of such devices for work purposes will be subject to the DSE Regulations.’
+This is backed up by the Health and Safety Executive’s guidance booklet ‘Work with display screen equipment’ which refers to mobile phones that can be used to compose and edit text, view images, or connect to the internet: i.e. smartphones.
+In it, the HSE states specifically that: ‘Any prolonged use of such devices for work purposes will be subject to the DSE regulations.’

 - Research undertaken by Opinium on behalf of Specsavers Corporate Eyecare in November 2017 among 502 senior decision makers in UK businesses

 Share, Print or Favourite